Betrayal at Krondor: RPG system and player character development

 There are two or three characters in the adventuring party at any time.
 While the player meets various non-human characters during the game (including dwarves, elves, goblins, and dragons), five of the six player characters are human.
 The exception is Gorath, a dark elf.
 There are two classes of characters: fighters (Locklear, James, and Gorath) and magicians (Pug, Owyn, and Patrus).
 Fighters use swords and crossbows, while magicians use a staff.
 The only long-range attacks magicians are capable of are magic spells.

 The character system is unique.
 The main character attributes are health, stamina, speed, and strength.
 Speed determines how many combat grid squares the character can move.
 Strength influences the amount of damage the character inflicts in mêlée combat.
 Spell-casting, swinging one's weapon, and combat damage first use up stamina.
 Once stamina is depleted, you begin to eat into health.
 Once it decreases, the character's skills (such as the crucial trait of weapon accuracy), as well as their movement speed, are adversely impacted.

 In addition to attributes, each character has a set of skills expressed as percentages.
-Skills can be emphasized, causing them to improve faster, while de-emphasized skills improve slower.
+Skills can be emphasized, causing them to improve faster, while de-emphasized skills improve more slowly.
 Unlike many other role-playing games, skills are improved by using them rather than through a leveling up system.
 For example, fixing weapons will improve the weaponcraft skill, which in turn will make the character more effective at fixing weapons in the future.
 Skills include defense, crossbow accuracy, mêlée weapon accuracy, spell-casting accuracy, enemy assessment, weapon and armor repair, barding, haggling, lockpicking, scouting for ambushes, and stealth.
 Some NPCs offer training in skills and items can increase skills permanently or temporarily.

 Characters can acquire various status effects that affect their health or skills.
 Characters whose health drops to zero in combat are knocked out and acquire "near death" status, making them ineffective in combat, and their health recovery rate drops virtually to nil.
 If the health of the entire party drops to zero, the game will end.
 Improved healing rate is handled as a status effect as well, as are poisoning, drunkenness, sickness (from eating spoiled rations), and plague, which is an extremely serious condition that can reduce the party to moribund husks incapable of any productive action.